-STEP 1: If you are totally new to the Suzuki method please first read the FAQs…and have a look at our groups pages : What do children do on Saturdays and What do parents do on Saturdays (group lessons take place on six Saturday mornings during the school term).
-All Suzuki pupils have weekly private lessons as well as six group lessons per term.
-Practising is required throughout all holidays wherever they take place.
+STEP 1: If you are totally new to the Suzuki method please first read the FAQs…and have a look at our groups pages : What do children do on Saturdays and What do parents do on Saturdays.
+All Suzuki pupils have weekly private lessons as well as six group lessons per term (which take place on six Saturday mornings during the school term).
+Practising is required throughout all weekends and holidays.

-STEP 2: NEXT you need to come and observe a term of 6 group lessons with Jillian Leddra (violin) or Helen Neilson (cello), please complete this application form.
-Check the dates of the next group lessons on the calendar and then return the form to the BSG Administrator Landa on firstname.lastname@example.org saying that you wish to observe and ask for the relevant timetable details.
+STEP 2: NEXT you need to come and observe a term of 6 group lessons with Jillian Leddra (violin) or Clíona Ní Choileán (cello), please complete the relevant form: violin observing form or cello observing form Check the dates of the next group lessons on the calendar and then return the form to the Jillian Leddra on firstname.lastname@example.org saying that you wish to observe and ask for the relevant timetable details.

-In addition to the private and group lessons we also have formal and informal concerts every term and summer courses in the summer holiday.
-We also run summer courses.
-Jillian will ask you to attend a summer course which really helps to keep your child focused but also helps cement friendships and long-term interest in playing music.
+In addition to the private and group lessons we also have formal and informal concerts every term.
+We also ask you to attend one of the Suzuki summer courses which really helps to keep your child focused — they also really help to cement friendships as well as a life-long love of playing music.

 It may also be useful to read this very helpful and inspiring article written by Dr Helen Likierman, a former Suzuki parent.